 Having open conversations about what is and isn’t working can help you adapt to new changes.
-You may want to try new sex positions, play with different sex toys, or talk to your doctor about medications to help with sexual dysfunction (like erectile dysfunction or vaginal dryness) or a poor sex drive.
+You may want to try new sex positions, play with different sex toys or intimacy-enhancing products, or talk to your doctor about medications to help with sexual dysfunction (like erectile dysfunction or vaginal dryness) or a poor sex drive.

 Whatever the challenges may be – do it openly and lovingly with your partner.

 Increased sexual satisfaction in your relationship can bring you closer together in every way imaginable.
 But better sex takes practice and learning how to communicate won’t magically happen overnight!

 Be patient, be kind, and be open — you and your partner both deserve pleasure and intimacy, and sometimes it just takes a few naughty texts or even a heartfelt conversation over dinner to get that much closer to better sex!